CodeWiseOwl/codewiseowl.github.io/README.md

  👀 I’m interested in Python
 I’m currently learning Python backend framework like Flask And Django and web development I’m looking to collaborate on
- 📫 How to reach me -Dont
+ 📫 How to reach me- Discord:@notbright_